lexach91/team9-Jan2023-CI-hackathon/README.md

 The final product is very close in comparison to the initial scope.
 The one limitation we had was due to the use of free APIs which did not provide enough information for us to create the link for the user to book their holiday.

-In addition, the ID provided by the free API is not unique, and so the user will be shown information about the earlist flight with the same ID.
+In addition, the ID provided by the free API is not unique, and so the user will be shown information about the earliest flight with the same ID.
-This is not ideal and we could have perhaps changed the concept but by the time we realised, the project was coming to a close and so it was too late to change.
+This is not ideal and we could have perhaps changed the concept but by the time we realized, the project was coming to a close and so it was too late to change.
 ​
 - Navigation Bar
 	- This is a fully responsive navigation bar which includes the logo and anchors to the site's "Home", "Search Flights", "About Us", and "Reviews" sections.